Carl Reinecke: Biography

 Reinecke was born in what is today the Hamburg district of Altona; technically he was born a Dane, as until 1864 the town was under Danish rule.
 He received all his musical instruction from his father, (Johann Peter) Rudolf Reinecke (22 November 1795 – 14 August 1883), a music teacher and writer on musical subjects.
 Carl first devoted himself to violin-playing, but later on turned his attention to the piano.
 He began to compose at the age of seven, and his first public appearance as a pianist was when he was twelve years old.

 At the age of 19, he undertook his first concert tour as a pianist in 1843, through Denmark and Sweden, after which he lived for a long time in Leipzig, where he studied under Felix Mendelssohn, Robert Schumann and Franz Liszt; he entered into friendly relations with the former two.
-After the stay in Leipzig, Reinecke went on tour with Königslöw and Wilhelm Joseph von Wasielewski (later Schumann's biographer), in North Germany and Denmark.
+After the stay in Leipzig, Reinecke went on tour with Otto von Königslöw and Wilhelm Joseph von Wasielewski (later Schumann's biographer), in North Germany and Denmark.
 In 1846, Reinecke was appointed Court Pianist for Christian VIII in Copenhagen.
 There he remained until 1848, when he resigned and went to Paris.

 Overall, he wrote four concertos for his instrument (and many cadenzas for others' works, including a large set published as his Opus 87), as well as concertos for violin, cello, harp and flute.
 In the winter of 1850/51, Carl Schurz reports attending weekly "musical evenings" in Paris where Reinecke was in attendance.

 In 1851, Reinecke became a professor at the Cologne Conservatory.
 In ensuing years he was appointed musical director in Barmen, and became the academic, musical director and conductor of the Singakademie at Breslau.